 Now that you know the difference between copywriting and content marketing writing, you’ll be able to make informed decisions when it comes to content creation.
 Too often, we’ve seen marketing teams who thought they could pay a freelance writer to create a bunch of blog posts, only to see disappointing results.
 Instead, we hope you’ll use what you’ve learned to create online content that’s well-formatted, well-structured, built to rank, and optimized to reach your content goals.

-And if you’d prefer, you can always reach out to Fractl to work with a team that understands content strategy.
+And if you’d prefer, you can always reach out to Fractl to work with a team that understands strategy, execution, and promotion of successful content.